asyncapi/ts-nats-template/README.md

 ### String payloads
 The first hook always receive the message type as is.
 Any intermediary hooks can return any type of your choosing.
 The last hook is required to return a string representation of the message.

-# Restrictions
-* Empty objects are not supported, use `null` types instead.
-* This template has not been tested with payloads with different specs other then JSON Schema draft 7.
-*